-- In Denmark a new sectoral collective agreement for the security workers was secured amidst the Covid-19 crisis in 2020 and included wage increase, special savings that can be used for senior days, care days, holidays or pension, and also a surcharge for nights and weekends calculated above the minimum wage. - In Norway, the unions' longterm policy of securing higher wages in the industry led to decreased labour turnover, as the union secured wages in the industry to be no less than 95 % of industrial workers' wages - As a response to increased workloads resulting from tasks sometimes not pertaining to job description of security workers, our interviewees from Ireland said that they have clearly stipulated a list of task of security workers in their CBA by the UK government.
+- In Denmark a new sectoral collective agreement for the security workers has been secured amidst the Covid-19 crisis in 2020 and included wage increase, special savings that can be used for senior days, care days, holidays or pension, and also a surcharge for nights and weekends calculated above the minimum wage. - In Norway, the unions' long-term policy of securing higher wages in the industry led to decreased labour turnover, having secured wages in the industry to be no less than 95 % of industrial workers' wages. - As a response to increased workloads sometimes not pertaining to job description of security workers, our interviewees from Ireland have said that they have clearly stipulated a list of task of security workers in their CBA - Securitas in UK, for example, enrolled 20 young people on the so-called Kickstart scheme financed by the UK government.
 At the same time, the company has also started an inclusion and diversity group in which employees from Black and Minority Ethnic background or LGTBQI workers 1) build and share knowledge 2) identify diversity and inclusion in recruitment and retention.